Madeline Kahn: 1970s and 1980s

 Kahn appeared in two Broadway musicals in the 1970s: a featured role in Richard Rodgers' 1970 Noah's Ark–themed show Two by Two (singing a high C) and a lead turn as Lily Garland in 1978's On the Twentieth Century.
 She left (or, reportedly, was fired from) the latter show early in its run, yielding the role to understudy Judy Kaye.
 She starred in a 1977 Town Hall semi-staged concert version of She Loves Me (opposite Barry Bostwick and original London cast member Rita Moreno).

 Kahn's film debut was in the 1968 short De Düva (The Dove).
 Her feature debut was as Ryan O'Neal's character's hysterical fiancée in Peter Bogdanovich's screwball comedy What's Up, Doc?
 (1972) starring Barbra Streisand.
-Her film career continued with Bogdanovich's Paper Moon (1973), for which she was nominated for an Academy Award for Best Supporting Actress.
+Her film career continued with Bogdanovich's Paper Moon (1973), for which she was nominated for an Academy Award for Best Supporting Actress for her role as brassy carnival-style dancer Trixie Delight.

 Kahn was cast in the role of Agnes Gooch in the 1974 film Mame, but star Lucille Ball fired Kahn due to artistic differences.
 (Several of Ball's biographies say Kahn was eager to be released from the role so that she could join the cast of Blazing Saddles, a film about to go into production.
 Kahn stated in a 1996 interview with Charlie Rose that she was fired.)
 Ball's version was that Kahn had already been offered Blazing Saddles and thus deliberately got herself fired by poorly acting in the first few days of shooting for Mame.

 A close succession of comedies—Blazing Saddles (1974), Young Frankenstein (1974), and High Anxiety (1977)—were all directed by Mel Brooks, who was able to bring out the best of Kahn's comic talents.
-Their last collaboration was 1981's History of the World, Part I. For Blazing Saddles, she was again nominated for an Academy Award for Best Supporting Actress.
-In the April 2006 issue of Premiere, her performance in Blazing Saddles as Lili von Shtupp was selected as number 74 on its list of the 100 greatest performances of all time.
+Their last collaboration was 1981's History of the World, Part I. For Blazing Saddles, she received her second Academy Award nomination.
+In the April 2006 issue of Premiere, her performance in Blazing Saddles as jaded cabaret singer Lili von Shtupp was selected as number 74 on its list of the 100 greatest performances of all time.